 How often do you witness somebody completely removed from their surroundings as they walk aimlessly locked into their phone?
 Or an idiot driver who slams on their brakes upon witnessing a sudden appearance of traffic despite the adequate visibility available?
 We’ve all seen it and you know what?
 We’ve probably all done it at some point.

-Strong situational awareness has often been well portrayed within film/TV and books.
-Some of my personal favourite portrayals of situational awareness include Jason Bourne’s bemusement upon realising he has mentally registered all the licence plates in the carpark, observing the waitress is left handed and concluding the guy at the counter weights 215lbs and knows how to handle himself.
+Strong situational awareness has often been well portrayed in film, TV and books.
+Some of my personal favourite portrayals of situational awareness include Jason Bourne’s bemusement upon realising he has mentally registered all the licence plates in the car park, observing the waitress is left-handed and concluding the guy at the counter weights 215lbs and knows how to handle himself.
 Another excellent display of situational awareness is the excellent training scene in the movie Spy Game starring Brad Pitt.
 Tom Bishop (Brad Pitt) finds himself getting tutored inside a restaurant about observing his surroundings and analysing the people in detail.
 (Video below)

 Today we will be discussing some field-proven tips to enforce situational awareness within your life - And for those of you who already comprehend the critical elements of this skill, perhaps our guide can supplement your current strategy.